Playwright Becky Prestwich chats to Frankly My Dear UK about CHIP SHOP CHIPS

 “I knew quite early that I wanted the audience to be eating fish and chips while they were sat down watching the story” explains Becky.

 “I used to be the young people’s leader at the Royal Exchange so a lot of the work I used to do was about trying to engage new audiences.
 Making it a night out rather than just a show felt really important to this idea.
 Maybe people who go for a fish supper but don’t necessarily see loads of theatre might be interested in coming to see it?
 Making it a good night out as well as a show was one of the driving forces behind it.”

-The play, which runs from 17 February to 23 March is performing in some unusual spaces across the North, from community centres and libraries to village halls and museums.
+The play, which runs from 23 February to 21 April is performing in some unusual spaces across the country, from community centres and libraries to village halls and museums.
 The idea is to engage with new audiences in their own spaces by encouraging people to who wouldn’t usually visit the theatre to go out and see a different kind of performance, right on their doorstep.

 “I think it’s really brilliant that it’s on people’s doorsteps and engaging people in spaces that they recognise” says Becky.